 Instructions

-Brush Dijon mustard over the flesh side of the fish.
+- Brush Dijon mustard over the flesh side of the fish.
 Sprinkle liberally with bagel seasoning.
-Use a second sheet of foil to create an airtight packet, rolling the sides of the foil.
-Transfer the sheet pan with the closed packet to the oven and bake for about 12 minutes.
+Use a second sheet of foil to create an airtight packet, rolling the sides of the foil to close.
+Transfer the sheet pan with the foil packet to the oven and bake for about 12 minutes.

-After 12 minutes, remove baking sheet of trout from the oven and carefully open the foil packet (watch out for steam!)
-Discard top piece of foil and return fish to oven for 6-8 minutes, or until trout reaches desired temperature (145 degrees is well done).
+- After 12 minutes, remove baking sheet of trout from the oven and carefully open the foil packet (watch out for steam!)
+Discard top piece of foil and return fish to oven for 6-8 minutes, or until trout reaches desired temperature (145℉ is well done).
 Remove from oven.
 The fish will be tender and juicy with a crunchy, slightly browned top.

 Notes